simonjulianl/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

-* Initial launch
+1. Initial launch

     1. Download the jar file and copy into an empty folder

     2. Double-click the jar file.
 If you are unable to do so, you might need to run `java -jar gomedic.jar` from the terminal where the `gomedic.jar` file is located.
 Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-* Saving window preferences
+2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-### Adding an activity
+### Adding a record in GoMedic

-* Add a new activity by supplying all necessary parameters.
+1. Add a new activity by supplying all necessary parameters.
 Do the test cases sequentially to ensure correct id number is created.

     1. **Prerequisites**: Ensure you activities data are empty by using `clear t/activity` command and check it again using `list t/activity` command.
 The table should show "no activities to be displayed".